Special Collection: Medical Tourism

 - Authors retain copyright, licensing the article under a Creative Commons license: articles can be freely redistributed and reused as long as the article is correctly attributed.

-Sign up to article alerts to keep updated on articles published in the International Journal of Quality Innovation - including articles published in this Special Collection.
+Sign up for article alerts and news from this journal to keep updated on articles published in the International Journal of Quality Innovation - including articles published in this Special Collection.

 - ISSN: 2363-7021 (electronic)

 The International Journal of Quality Innovation is affiliated with the Korean Society for Quality Management (KSQM).
 The Society's mission is to advance innovative, goal-driven research in the field of quality and sustainability.

 Annual Journal Metrics

 72 days to first decision for reviewed manuscripts only

 57 days to first decision for all manuscripts